Azure/azure-sdk-for-net/doc/Data Plane Code Generation/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 ### Customize

-In `Azure.<group>.<service>` project, we have [autorest.md](https://github.com/Azure/azure-sdk-for-net/blob/3ac301ac6435c818ad7a9946ab1c4023cee236ff/eng/templates/Azure.ServiceTemplate.Template/src/autorest.md) file which is use to add configuration to generate code based on your swagger.
+In `Azure.<group>.<service>` project, we have autorest.md file which is use to add configuration to generate code based on your swagger.
+[AnomalyDetector autorest.md](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/anomalydetector/Azure.AI.AnomalyDetector/src/autorest.md) is an example.

 You can customize your client libray in two ways: